 AVPR1A (Arginine Vasopressin Receptor 1A) is a Protein Coding gene.
-Diseases associated with AVPR1A include acth-independent macronodular adrenal hyperplasia and syndrome of inappropriate antidiuretic hormone.
-Among its related pathways are Signaling by GPCR and Infectious disease.
+Diseases associated with AVPR1A include Acth-Independent Macronodular Adrenal Hyperplasia and Asperger Syndrome.
+Among its related pathways are Peptide ligand-binding receptors and Vascular smooth muscle contraction.
 GO annotations related to this gene include G-protein coupled receptor activity and protein kinase C binding.
 An important paralog of this gene is AVPR1B.

 UniProtKB/Swiss-Prot for AVPR1A Gene